Psychospiritual Astrology: An Introductory Outline

 Strictly speaking, the only assumptions made by a psychospiritual approach can be examined and verified by looking at your own experience—i.e., by paying attention.
 No specific metaphysical/cosmological beliefs are required.
 What is Phenomenology?
 (Part 1: Defining Phenomenology) provides a heuristic introduction to phenomenology, and Yoga: A Phenomenological Approach provides a general outline about what a phenomenological approach to yoga would look like.

-2. Psychospiritual astrology is committed to a particular understanding of the basic problem of suffering found in various eastern spiritual traditions.
+2. Psychospiritual astrology is committed to a particular understanding of the basic problem of suffering/anxiety found in various eastern spiritual traditions.

 In religious contexts, this permanent fulfillment (freedom from suffering) is said to be provided in union with—or realisation of, or surrender to, among others—God/Self/Life, etc..
 In secular contexts, this search for permanent peace manifests in a number of quests, including (but not limited to) unassailable psychological health, romantic love, financial freedom, status/power, etc..
 (These two basic incarnations of solving the basic problem of incompleteness—religious and secular—are not mutually exclusive.)
-The problem of suffering is a direct result of this basic yearning (for an unconditional sense of security).
+The problem of suffering is a direct result of this basic yearning (for an unconditional sense of security) that would relieve one of their suffering/anxiety.
 The independent sense of self is seeking a more “weighty” individual existence—more substance, more real-ness—to eliminate, once and for all, it’s unrelenting sense of vulnerability/incompleteness.

 Moderating this basic yearning and its attendant habits is essentially a process of re-habituation, un-doing, forgetting.
 Processes of re-habituation require awareness and courage—a willingness to actively turn toward one’s own lived experience and be open to noticing something new (without any commitments to what said noticing might/will look/feel/be like).
 It requires openness—an openness as close to ‘unconditional’ as possible.